Waste management: Waste separation

-This is the separation of wet waste and dry waste.
-The purpose is to recycle dry waste easily and to use wet waste as compost.
-When segregating waste, the amount of waste that gets landfilled reduces considerably, resulting in lower levels of air and water pollution.
-Importantly, waste segregation should be based on the type of waste and the most appropriate treatment and disposal.
-This also makes it easier to apply different processes to the waste, like composting, recycling, and incineration.
-It is important to practice waste management and segregation as a community.
-One way to practice waste management is to ensure there is awareness.
-The process of waste segregation should be explained to the community.
+Waste separation refers to the separation of different forms of waste to facilitate sustainable disposal.
+Contemporary solutions typically involve separating disposed materials into recyclable waste, compostable waste, and miscellaneous waste that cannot undergo reuse and necessitates disposal in a landfill or incinerator.

-Segregated waste is also often cheaper to dispose of because it does not require as much manual sorting as mixed waste.
-There are a number of important reasons why waste segregation is important such as legal obligations, cost savings, and protection of human health and the environment.
-Institutions should make it as easy as possible for their staff to correctly segregate their waste.
-This can include labelling, making sure there are enough accessible bins, and clearly indicating why segregation is so important.
 Labeling is especially important when dealing with nuclear waste due to how much harm to human health the excess products of the nuclear cycle can cause.

 Hazards of waste management

 There are multiple facets of waste management that all come with hazards, both for those around the disposal site and those who work within waste management.
 Exposure to waste of any kind can be detrimental to the health of the individual, primary conditions that worsen with exposure to waste are asthma and tuberculosis.
 The exposure to waste on an average individual is highly dependent on the conditions around them, those in less developed or lower income areas are more susceptible to the effects of waste product, especially through chemical waste.
 The range of hazards due to waste is extremely large and covers every type of waste, not only chemical.
 There are many different guidelines to follow for disposing different types of waste.